-'Hundreds' of Russian mercenaries in Bamako, EU confirms
+'Hundreds' of Russian mercenaries in Mali, EU confirms

 Russia already has "hundreds" of mercenaries in Mali, but there was no sign they were using EU-trained Malian soldiers, the EU foreign service has said.